 (Fedora) Postgres initialization.
 Installing Postgres on Fedora also requires you to initialize the PostgreSQL cluster and start the service.
 Issue the following commands as the root user:

 '''

 postgresql-setup initdb

 systemctl start postgresql

 '''

-For a standalone PostgreSQL server, install the following Perl modules as the root Linux account:
+For a standalone PostgreSQL server, install the following Perl modules for your distribution as the root Linux account: